 The Corporation, along with numerous other financial institutions, was a defendant in a consolidated putative class action lawsuit pending in the United States District Court for the District of New Jersey.
 The complaint asserted claims against the Corporation under Sections 11 and 12 of the Securities Act of 1933, as amended, for alleged misstatements and omissions in the offering documents attendant to Valeant Pharmaceuticals International, Inc.'s (Valeant) issuance of senior notes in January 2015 and March 2015 (the Note Offerings), as well as Valeant's secondary offering of common stock in March 2015 (the Stock Offering).
 The Corporation acted as one of several initial purchasers of the Note Offerings and as one of several underwriters of the Stock Offering.
 On December 15, 2019, plaintiffs entered into a class settlement with all defendants (except for PricewaterhouseCoopers LLP), including the Corporation.
 The class settlement by its terms, extinguishes all claims against the settling defendants for a settlement amount of \$1.2 billion (to be paid fully by Valeant, without contribution from the Corporation or any underwriters).
-The Special Master presiding over this matter preliminarily approved the class settlement on January 23, 2020 and held a fairness hearing on May 27, 2020.
-On June 15, 2020, the Special Master issued a report in which he recommended the district court approve the settlement as fair.
-On January 31, 2021, the district court adopted the Special Master's report and recommendation, approving the class settlement, and on February 5, 2021, the district court entered an order and final judgment dismissing all claims against the Corporation with prejudice.
-Two appeals have been filed and are pending before the U.S. Court of Appeals for the Third Circuit-one challenging the class settlement's plan of allocation and the other challenging the attorneys' fee award.
-On December 20, 2021, the Third Circuit issued an order (i) accepting the parties' stipulation of dismissal in the first appeal; and (ii) granting class plaintiff's motion for summary affirmance in the second appeal, effectively disposing of the only pending appeals of the Valeant class action.
-However, on January 3, 2022, an appellant filed a petition for rehearing as to both appeals.
-That petition was denied on May 12, 2022, ending the sole remaining appeal of the class settlement and final judgment dismissing all claims against the Corporation.
-Separately, in the District Court, an appellant filed a further objection to the allocation of attorneys' fees, but that objection was denied on June 30, 2022.
-There are no longer any pending objections to the order and final judgment dismissing all claims against the Corporation, and the time to appeal has lapsed.
+On February 5, 2021 the district court entered an order and final judgment dismissing all claims against the Corporation with prejudice.
+There are no longer any pending objections to the order and final judgment, and the time to appeal has lapsed.

 The Corporation and other financial institutions were also defendants in a class action lawsuit pending in the Superior Court of Quebec asserting statutory and civil claims against the Corporation for misrepresentations in primary market disclosures.
 On August 4, 2020, Valeant entered into a settlement of this matter with plaintiffs, on behalf of all remaining defendants, for a settlement amount of CAD 94 million (to be fully paid by Valeant, without contribution from the Corporation or any underwriters).
 The court approved the settlement on November 16, 2020.
-On January 2, 2018, several pension funds filed an additional suit in the District of New Jersey against Valeant and others, including the Corporation, asserting a negligent misrepresentation claim against the Corporation and another financial institution in connection with the March 2015 Note Offering.
-On September 26, 2018, the District of New Jersey dismissed the sole claim against the Corporation, and on July 13, 2020, the action was dismissed with prejudice pursuant to a settlement agreement between the plaintiffs and Valeant under which the company and other underwriters received a full release.
+On January 2, 2018, several pension funds filed an additional suit in the District of New Jersey against Valeant and others, including the Corporation, asserting a negligent misrepresentation claim against the Corporation and another financial institution in connection with the March 2015 Note Offering, On September 26, 2018, the District of New Jersey dismissed the sole claim against the Corporation, and on July 13, 2020, the action was dismissed with prejudice pursuant to a settlement agreement between the plaintiffs and Valeant under which the company and other underwriters received a full release.
 On January 4, 2018, a hedge fund and related entities filed suit in the Southern District of New York against Valeant and others, including the Corporation.
-The complaint asserts claims under Sections 11 and 12 of the

-Securities Act of 1933 in connection with the March 2015 Stock Offering.
-The action was later transferred to the District of New Jersey, and on September 14, 2018, the court denied the underwriter group's partial motion to dismiss the complaint.
-Discovery in the action has been completed and motions for summary judgment have been filed by both plaintiffs and defendants.
-Oral argument on those motions was held on November 21-22, 2022.
-On May 22, 2023, the Special Master presiding over the matter recommended that the motions for summary judgment be granted in part and denied in part.
-On June 26, 2023, the parties filed objections to and motions to adopt the Special Master's reports and recommendations.
-Oppositions to those objections and motions to adopt were filed on July 24, 2023, and replies are due on August 7, 2023.
+The complaint asserts claims under Sections 11 and 12 of the Securities Act of 1933 in connection with the March 2015 Stock Offering.
+The action was transferred to the District of New Jersey, and discovery is now complete.
+On May 22, 2023, the Special Master recommended that the motions for summary judgment filed by plaintiffs and defendants be granted in part and denied in part.
+On January 2, 2024, the District Court issued opinions adopting in part and modifying in part the Special Master's reports and recommendations.
+The District Court's opinions did not address objections filed by the Underwriter Defendants, and so, on January 5, 2024, the Underwriter Defendants filed a letter asking the Court to review and consider those objections.
 In connection with its role as an initial purchaser in the Note Offerings and an underwriter in the Stock Offering, the Corporation received a customary indemnification agreement from Valeant as issuer.